Table of Contents

 Embryonic Development of the Rhombencephalon

-During embryonic development, the brain, the spinal cord and the central nervous system grow from the neural tube, which itself developed from the dorsal surface ectoderm.
+During embryonic development, the brain, spinal cord, and the central nervous system grow from the neural tube, which developed from the dorsal surface ectoderm.
 Three primary cerebral ganglia develop from the cranial part of the neural tube.

 One of these cerebral ganglia becomes the rhombencephalon.
-The other two cerebral ganglia form the prosencephalon (forebrain) and the mesencephalon (midbrain).
-The cerebellum, medulla oblongata and pons proceed to grow from the rhombencephalon.
+The other 2 cerebral ganglia form the prosencephalon (forebrain) and the mesencephalon (midbrain).
+The cerebellum, medulla oblongata, and pons proceed to grow from the rhombencephalon.